 On April 25, 2019, we held an initial closing of a private placement offering of our Series E Units (the "Series E Units").
 On May 24, 2019, we held a final closing of our Series E Units.
-We sold an aggregate total of 73,286 Series E Units at a price of \$5.70 per Series E Unit for aggregate proceeds of \$417,732.10 (the "Series E Offering").
-Each Series E Unit consists of: (i) one (1) share of common stock; and (ii) a Series E Stock Purchase Warrant to purchase one-half (1/2) share of common stock at a price of \$12.00 per share for a period of three (3) years from the issue date.
+We sold an aggregate total of 54,940 Series E Units at a price of \$7.60 per Series E Unit for aggregate proceeds of \$417,732 (the "Series E Offering").
+Each Series E Unit consists of: (i) one (1) share of Common Stock; and (ii) a Series E Common Stock Purchase Warrant to purchase one-half (1/2) share of Common Stock at a price of \$16.00 per share for a period of three (3) years from the issue date.
 The Series E Common Stock Warrants cannot be exercised on a cashless basis by non-affiliates.
 The consummation of the transactions contemplated by the Subscription Agreement (the "Series E Subscription Agreement") occurred on May 24, 2019.
-As part of the Series E Offering, the Company and the investors entered into a Series E Registration Rights Agreement, which requires the Company to register for resale all of the shares of common stock sold as part of the Series E Offering, including those issuable upon exercise of the Series E Common Stock Warrants, within one hundred eighty (180) days from the closing of Series E the Offering.
+As part of the Series E Offering, the Company and the investors entered into a Series E Registration Rights Agreement, which requires the Company to register for resale all of the shares of Common Stock of the Series E Offering, including those issuable upon exercise of the Series E Common Stock Warrants, within one hundred eighty (180) days from the closing of Series E the Offering.